mukeshsoni/frolic/README.md

 - Mix of ui components + normal expressions
 - Has around 38 packages built in (the list is below).
 E.g. Just do `import Http` and it will work.
 - Can load files from the disk and the dependencies will be resolves automatically
+- Can save playground code as a file.
+Also, when the code file is loaded in the future, the playground file automatically gets loaded with it.
+That way, you can think of the playground code as sort of clojurescript devcards.
 - Having multiple ui components to try out in same output window (like [clojurescript devcards](https://github.com/bhauman/devcards))

 ### How to setup the dev environment